-But at the same time that they pleaded so much The qualifor the King's supremacy, and power of making laws that suprefor restraining and coercing his subjects, it appeared macy. that they were far from vesting him with such an absolute power as the popes had pretended to; for they thus defined the extent of the King's power : To them Necessary specially and principally it pertaineth to defend the upon the faith of Christ and his religion, to conserve and main-sacrament of orders. tain the true doctrine of Christ, and all such as be true preachers and setters forth thereof; and to abolish abuses, heresies, and idolatries, and to punish with corporal pains such as of malice be the occasion of the same.
-And finally, to oversee and cause that the said bishops and priests do execute their pastoral office truly and faithfully, and specially in these points, which by Christ and his Apostles was given and committed to them; and in case they shall be negligent in any part thereof. or would not diligently execute the same, to cause them to redouble and supply their lack : and if they obstinately withstand their prince's kind monition, and will not amend their faults, then and in such case to put others in their rooms and places.
-And God hath
+But at the same time that they pleaded so much The qualifor the King's supremacy, and power of making laws that suprefor restraining and coercing his subjects, it appeared macy. that they were far from vesting him with such an absolute power as the popes had pretended to; for they thus defined the extent of the King's power: To them Necessary specially and principally it pertaineth to defend the Erudition faith of Christ and his religion, to conserve and main-sacrament of orders. tain the true doctrine of Christ, and all such as be true preachers and setters forth thereof; and to abolish abuses, heresies, and idolatries, and to punish with corporal pains such as of malice be the occasion of the same.
+And finally, to oversee and cause that the said bishops and priests do execute their pastoral office truly and faithfully, and specially in these points, which bu Christ and his Apostles was given and committed to them; and in case they shall be negligent in any part thereof, or would not diligently execute the same, to cause them to redouble and supply their lack: and if they obstinately withstand their prince's kind monition, and will not amend their faults, then and in such case to put others in their rooms and places.
+And God hath princes, and governors, and all their laws, not being contrary to the laws of God, whatsoever they be: and that not only propter iram, but also propter conscientiam, that is to say, not only for fear of punishment, but also for discharge of conscience.